Fit as a Mama Bear

 • Preheat the oven to 350 degrees Fahrenheit.

-• In a bowl, combine the first four (dry) ingredients.
+• In a bowl, combine the coconut flour, collagen, oat flour, and baking powder.

-• Add the eggs, coconut oil, and hemp milk to the dry mixture and mix until no clump remain.
-Grease a donut tray.
+• Add the eggs, coconut oil, and hemp milk to the dry mixture and mix until no clumps remain.
+Let it sit for 2-3 minutes.
+Grease a donut tray, even if it's a silicone one.

-• Portion the batter into four compartments in the tray.
+• Use a spoon to portion the batter into four compartments in the tray.
 Use a silicone spatula to divide them, press them down, and shape them.

 • The batter will be starting to firm up.